 The field officers, the Registers of Deeds, would play a crucial role and this is the time that those on the ground level would be seriously heard.
 To this end, this office issued memoranda to them to submit their proposed circulars.

-As implementers, theirs are the perspective and voices from what are happening in the field.
+As implementers, theirs are the perspectives and voices from what are happening in the field.
 We would be wasting their experiences for nothing, some are even up to thirty years, if we will not listen and seriously consider their opinions.

 We would also listen to the public transacting with the LRA.
 I remember during the courtesy visit of group of stakeholders, they presented problems they encountered, there are graphs, illustrations, and other details.
 I told them to prepare draft circulars, in its complete form and we will discuss it with those who will implement it to hear also their side and to determine whether they are feasible.
 We appreciate if you give us solutions.

-In other words, LRA intends to issue circulars and policies from the perspective of those who will implement them and not those policies imagined, visualized, or conceptualized from the top without considering our officers from the ground who would implement them.
+In other words, LRA intends to issue circulars and policies from the perspectives of those who will implement them and not those policies imagined, visualized, or conceptualized from the top without considering our officers from the ground who would implement them.
 They know the terrain and they could guide us the way.

 Our country is laden with land conflicts, including rebellion.
 The LRA, the trustee of country’s land titles, intends to support the President, in our little way, in his relentless effort for peace, which is the key to our country’s progress.
 Peace is the launching port for our economy and it is the duty of every Filipino to give it a chance.